eliaseamus/lexis/README.md

 - [Eleven labs](https://elevenlabs.io/)
 - [PlayHT](https://play.ht/)

-These keys are used as compile definitions, which makes them necessary to build an executable program file.
+These keys are currently used as compile definitions, which makes them necessary to build an executable program file.

-Explore language universes with Lexis!